Skip to content

 title="Sections",

-description="The sections of the CV.",
+description="The sections of the CV, like Education, Experience, etc.",

 # This is an alias to allow users to use `sections` in the YAML file: